wheatstalk/cdk-intrinsic-validator/README.md

   },
   // We supply a command that runs jest to orchestrate Puppeteer.
   command: ['yarn', 'test', '--verbose'],
-  // The full of the test is too long to show in the CloudFormation output,
+  // The full test log is too long to show in the CloudFormation output,
   // so if we are interested in seeing why the tests failed, we need to
   // log the container output somewhere.
   logging: ecs.LogDriver.awsLogs({ streamPrefix: '/' }),
 });

-new IntrinsicValidator(scope, 'IntrinsicValidator', {
+// Create an intrinsic validator as usual new IntrinsicValidator(scope, 'IntrinsicValidator', {
   validations: [
+    // Check that the Fargate task succeeds on every deploy or roll back.
     Validation.fargateTaskSucceeds({
       cluster,
       taskDefinition,